-31. Undertake broad-scale benthic surveys of Abrolhos reefs to determine reef health and quantify the effects of human impacts and any spatial and temporal changes to these reefs.
-(FWA)
+31. Undertake broad-scale benthic surveys of Abrolhos reefs to determine reef health.
+Compare the results of these surveys with previous findings to quantify the effects of human impacts including rock lobster fishing and any spatial and temporal changes to these reefs.
+(FWA, AIMS, WAM, CALM)